pierre-rouleau/about-erlang/doc/installing-erlang.rst

 .. _Using Erlang Installer from Erlang Solutions:  installing-erlang-ei.rst
 .. _Using Kerl:                                    installing-erlang-kerl.rst
 .. _Using asdf-vm:                                 installing-erlang-asdf.rst
+.. _Using Specialized OS Shells for Erlang:        specialized-shells.rst
+.. _Using PEL with Specialized Shells for Erlang to Edit Erlang: editing-erlang-with-pel.rst

 .. _Manual installation of Erlang OTP Documentation and Man Files: installing-erlang-man-files.rst
 .. _Creating whatis files for Erlang man pages:  whatis-files.rst